 Climate & Ecosystems

 The far north is classified as a tundra.
 These areas are largely treeless, flat, and the soil is permanently frozen, resulting in a permafrost layer.
 There are lichen and mosses all around.
 The low lying areas tend to have small lakes scattered about them.
-The cold limits plant growth and keeps the tundra landscape sprawling.
+Due to the brisk temperature, the cold limits plant growth and keeps the tundra landscape sprawling.
 With these wide open spaces the tundra allows windy currents from the ocean to whip across the plains at high speeds.

 Cities & Parks

 Gates of the Arctic National Park and Preserve is a popular park to visit in the far north.
 Although, there are no roads or highways here.
 Tradition of indigenous migrations and living from the land still move very actively through many of the protected land areas.
-In the Arctic Wildlife refuge an 180,000 member caribou herd known as the Porcupine Herd migrate through this area still.
-(Alaska.gov) Exploring this vast and remote area may lead you to other breathe taking and pristine wildernesses such as those that reside in the Kobuk Valley National Park and the Noatak National Preserve.
+In the Arctic Wildlife refuge, a 180,000 member caribou herd, known as the Porcupine Herd, migrate through this area.
+(Alaska.gov) Exploring this vast and remote space may lead you to other breathe taking and pristine wildernesses.
+Like those that reside in the Kobuk Valley National Park and the Noatak National Preserve.

 Major cities in the far north are often centered around oil industry and fishing/hunting communities.
-If you are looking to get to the northernmost city of the United States, Barrow sits ocean side as a major city that relies on the ocean and land for it’s sustainability.
-The famous city of Nome, home to the finish of the Iditarod lays along the southeast region of the far north.
+If you are looking to get to the northernmost city of the United States, Utqiagvik (also known as Barrow) sits ocean side as a major city.
+They rely on the ocean and land for it’s sustainability.
+The famous city of Nome, home to the finish line of the Iditarod lays within this region as well.
 Other notable cities are Anaktuvuk Pass, Bettles, and Fort Yukon.